tariaiuk/website/dojos/index.md

 We warmly welcome new members to our friendly group.
 Whether you’re a beginner or experienced, you’ll find a supportive environment to learn and grow in the art of Iaido with us.

+### Reality check points for aspiring members

+Iaido is a martial arts that require life-long dedication and commitment as at no point in your practice you will reach the end of what can be learned.
+It is a never receding journey of possibilities with no final lesson or destination.

+Importantly, it is a matter of respect to the Sensei and your dojo colleagues, who will invest - and gift their time and effort in teaching you, to dedicate yourself fully to the practice.

+You are not "required" to show for every single practice day, as life sometimes gets in the way and we all have our personal and professional obligations to fulfil.

+However, regular attendance, as a minimum, is required.
+If you don't practice regularly, you will not progress.
+Non-diligence  disregards the gifts given to you.

+Iaido is not a hobby that can be left and picked up when convenient and there is more at play than just you and your sword, you are part of something bigger.
+That seem strange to a beginner as only after time does one really begin to understand this point.

+While we practice the use of Japanese sword, this is not a "Samurai" training.

+It is as much a practice and science of the sword as it is study of Budo principles and culture, fighting spirit, understanding the opponent, and hardest of all, understanding yourself and bettering yourself.

+Sometimes the progress is slow and frustrating and it requires discipline, determination and willingness to change to overcome the stagnation.
+Iaido is an organic relationship as it is alive - it is you.
+But, persevarence always, without fail, bears results.

+Some of us practice only Iaido solo forms, some like us also practice kumitachi (paired forms), which is an ideal combination as they complement each other.
+Others, for various reasons, practice only one or the other arts, which is also fine.

+Iaido is suitable for both women and men.
+Age is not a barrier.

+While it will probably take few life-times to learn everything there is to learn, this is not the ultimate goal.
+It is about your own personal development, about you bettering yourself.

+In that light, any progress that you make is individual.
+If you make progress, no matter how small or big it is, it is valuable and will be at your own speed and in your own time.
+There is no pressure or rush to get to the next level.

+Iaido does not require great physical strength or endurance to practice.
+But you will need to be reasonably agile and injury free.

+**Important**: If you have any medical (present of past) conditions that may be exacerbated by physical exertion, please let the sensei and dojo know in advance.
+In rare cases, we may advise you to resolve them before taking up training.
+Good examples are tennis elbow, frozen shoulder, back or neck pain, tendons problems, problems with knees and similar.

+Iaido will like any other important relationship challenge you.
+But the rewards, although often hard won, are extremely meaningful and valuable.

 # Dojo-Cho
 Dojo-Cho (**道場長**) is the esteemed leader and principal instructor of a martial arts Dojo, tasked with guiding the dojo's direction, teaching, and upholding its values and traditions.
 This role is pivotal in maintaining the integrity of the martial arts discipline, fostering a positive learning environment, and ensuring the transmission of knowledge to future generations.
 As the heart of the Dojo, the Dojo-Cho embodies the spirit and philosophy of the martial art, serving as a mentor and inspiration to all members.